yracine/device-type.myFlair/README.md

-# 3) Under the ST classic mobile app, execute MyFlairServiceMgr (MarketSpace>Smartapps>MyApps)
+# 3) Under the new Samsung connect app, execute MyFlairServiceMgr (under + in the upper right corner/Smartapp)

-<b>Click on the Smartapps link in the upper section of the following Marketspace screen (last icon in the bottom menu), and then Smartapps/MyApps (last item in the list).</b>
+<b>Click on the Smartapp name (MyFlairServiceMgr) in the list of smartapps under the Custom section</b>

 # 4) Connect SmartThings to the Flair Portal